renoelmendorp/AVLWrapper/README.md

 * Eigen-mode analyses
 * Time-domain analyses

+AVL should be installed and the executable path should be set in `avlwrapper/config.cfg`.

-For a usage example, see `example.py`
+For an usage example, see `example.py`